Death Valley in One Day: Don’t Make These 6 Mistakes

 • Wear appropriate footwear and pack an extra clean pair of socks for after the dunes.

 • Some people brought sleds to surf down the dunes.
 I would leave those at home.
 Sandboarding is prohibited in a lot of the areas on the dunes.
-To me, it is just not worth the effort or space in your car.

-3. Don’t Make This Mistake When Visiting Death Valley
+🛑 Don’t Make This Mistake When Visiting Death Valley

 Time spent: 15 to 30 minutes

-Ubehebe Crater one day itinerary death valley
+views of the giant Ubehebe Crater during our one day in death valley

-4. Don’t Make This Mistake When Visiting Ubehebe Crater
+🛑 Don’t Make This Mistake When Visiting Ubehebe Crater

-Time spent: 45 minutes to 1 hour
+Time spent: 1 hour

 Where you can find the best rollercoaster roads!!
 Artist Drive is a 9-mile one-way winding drive through multi-hued mountains.
 The scenic loop has a couple of stops along the way where you can get out of your car and explore.
 One must-visit stop is to view Artist Palette.